open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 value is omitted or not present, child spans in the trace are not able to participate in consistent probability sampling.

-R-value determines which sampling probabilities will and will not sample for spans of a given trace, as follows:
+R-value determines which sampling probabilities will decide to sample or not decide to sample for spans of a given trace, as follows:

 | r-value          | Implied sampling probabilities |
 | ---------------- | ----------------------         |